-After you have a visual on all of the skills you bring to the table (or don’t), you’ll be better equipped to select the format of your resume.
+After you have a visual of all of the skills you bring to the table (or don’t), you’ll be better equipped to select the format of your resume.
 There are three basic choices, not counting the nitpicky frills of visual appeal: reverse chronological, functional, and combination.
 Each comes with its strengths and weaknesses (just like you!).
 If you are writing your resume from scratch with no reference template, be sure you’ve chosen the format before you start plugging in information.

 The reverse chronological format (also called the chronological format) is the most traditional of the three and the one you’re most likely to encounter.
-This resume is suited for most newcomers to the workforce as well as many midlevel professionals.
+This resume is suited for most newcomers to the workforce as well as many mid-level professionals.

 In a reverse chronological resume, the emphasis is on your history in working up the chain in terms of experience and responsibility – without significant interruptions or fallbacks.
 It shows hiring managers that your recent and/or majority work experience is relevant to the position(s) applied for.

 The professional experience portion of a reverse chronological resume constitutes the majority of the layout.
-If you’re new to the workforce, this section may be a little short, but prior experience will be featured front and center to catch the eye and convince hiring managers your work history is up to their snuff.
+If you’re new to the workforce, this section may be a little short, but the prior experience will be featured front and center to catch the eye and convince hiring managers your work history is up to their snuff.

 Reverse chronological resumes are good for: